MyreMylar/pygame_gui/docs/source/theme_reference/theme_horizontal_slider.rst

         Your browser does not support the video tag.
     </video>

-The :class:`UIHorizontalSlider <.UIHorizontalSlider>` theming block id is 'horizontal_slider'.
+The :class:`UIHorizontalSlider <pygame_gui.elements.UIHorizontalSlider>` theming block id is 'horizontal_slider'.

 Colours
 -------